locnguyen19/locnguyen19/README.md

 ### Hi there 👋, My name is Loc Mathias Nguyen

-- I'm currently a third-year student in Haaga-Helia University of Applied Sciences studying to become a software developer.
+- I'm currently a third-year student in Haaga-Helia University of Applied Sciences studying to become a full- stack web developer and software developer.

 - Programming has truly been my passion for a while now and I really like solving problems with designing and coding.
 I also enjoy desiging webs and seeing my work/code come to life.
 In addition, I am also into the analytical and mathematical approach that coding will successfully deal with practical challenges.